I’ve got great news for you maid service owner!

-Follow up the first letter/pamphlet/business card piece with a post card about 2 weeks later.
+Follow up the first letter/pamphlet/business card piece with a post card 2 weeks later.

-Because postcards are already “open” in a sense, you want to have a visually appealing picture to draw the prospects eye immediately to your message:
+Because postcards are already “open”, you want to have a visually appealing picture to draw the prospects eye immediately to your message:

-Planning is pretty easy really – you can create a sheet for each month with an overall theme (October’s might be “Fall”) and then also look at your marketing methods and decide how much and where to spend your marketing dollars.
+Create a sheet for each month with an overall theme (October’s might be “Fall”) and then look at your marketing methods and decide how much and where to spend your marketing dollars.

 Now you have all the information you need to create and execute an effective direct mail campaign for your maid service.